 The end goal of all this work is to determine which leads are genuinely interested in your company’s products and/or services, and pass those leads on to your sales team to be developed further.
 This handoff often means a contact will move from the marketing automation software database into the sales team’s CRM system … (see what we did there?)

 What Is CRM Software?

-Even though customer relationship management software came along many years before marketing automation software, most businesses today use it to manage clients and leads that have been passed on from marketing automation tools.
+Even though customer relationship management software came along many years before marketing automation software, most businesses today use it to manage clients and leads passed on from marketing automation tools.

-The fundamental role of modern cloud-based CRM is very different than marketing automation, and in many ways much simpler.
-It’s purpose is primarily to:
+The fundamental role of modern cloud-based CRM is very different than marketing automation and, in many ways, much more straightforward.
+Its purpose is primarily to:

 - Track and manage leads through the sales funnel

 - Allow users access to prospect and customer data from any location

 Salespeople understand that no two customers or prospects are the same.
 Each one they work with will need a slightly different approach.
 What CRM does very well (when used as intended) is to keep all the communications with a given contact in one place.

 In that contact record, your sales reps can quickly scan the entire communication history with their contact and decide what steps must be taken to convert or retain a customer.